cvhciKIT/sloth/doc/api/items.rst

 This details the default visualization items that come with sloth.

-The following items are available in :mod:`sloth.items.items`:
+The following items are available in :mod:`sloth.items`:

-.. automodule:: sloth.items
+.. module:: sloth.items

 .. autoclass:: BaseItem
     :members: